 - Send an email to confirm the order (provided you have enough stock to fulfil the order).

 - Adapt your terms and conditions specifically for your website.
 For example, you might want to state that your website is only an invitation to the customer to consider buying.
 Add that the offer will only be confirmed when you email to accept the order.

-- Put your terms of trade in a pop-up box that appears when a customer is about to make a purchase over the internet.
+- Put your terms of trade in a pop-up box that appears when a customer is about to make an online purchase.
 Make customers tick a box to confirm they agree to your terms.

 - Make sure customers can store a copy of your terms and conditions.
 For example, put them in a form which can be saved and printed, such as a PDF.
 Don’t provide official documents in an editable form, such as a Word document.

 Keep prices - and the rest of your website - up to date

-- If your website makes a direct offer, and this is accepted, you may be obliged to fulfil the contract, even if the price is wrong.
+- If your website makes a direct offer, and this is accepted, you may be obliged to fulfil the contract, even if the price listed is incorrect.